Skip to main content

 Refresh Token Flow

-If you have migrated your application to use V2 access tokens, they expire after 24 hours.
+Tokens expire after 24 hours.
 You must implement a refresh token flow as part of your OAuth process to exchange a refresh token for a new access token once it expires.

 1. Store refresh token

-With V2 tokens, you'll receive a refresh token as well as an access token in the response from the /oauth/token request (see Exchange the code for an access token above).
+You'll receive a refresh token as well as an access token in the response from the /oauth/token request (see Exchange the code for an access token above).
 Your application needs to store this refresh token to use later.
 You can only use the refresh token to refresh the access token from this response, so your application must associate them.

 {